UBC-MDS/DSCI_522_GROUP_311/doc/report.md

 </div>

-Finally, we plot the actual values on the x-axis and the predicted values on the
+To find out how our model performs, the following plot was created with the actual values on the x-axis and the predicted values on the y-axis:
-y-axis:

 <div class="figure">